henrythemes/jekyll-bootstrap-theme/IntroductionToGenomeAnnotation2015/practical_session/ExerciseFuncAnnotInterp.md

 To run Blast on your data, use the Ncbi Blast+ package against a Drosophila-specific database (included in the folder we have provided for you, under **blastdb/uniprot\_dmel/uniprot\_dmel.fa**) - of course, any other NCBI database would also work:

 *module load blast/2.2.29+*
-*blastp -db /path/to/blastdb -query annotations.proteins.fa -outfmt 6 -out blast.out -num_threads 8*
+*blastp -db /path/to/blastdb -query annotations/annotations.proteins.fa -outfmt 6 -out blast.out -num_threads 8*

 Agains the Drosophila-specific database, the blast search takes about 2 secs per protein request - depending on how many sequences you have submitted, you can make a fairly educted guess regarding the running time.